-EDU 611 Educational Models and Curriculum Design (3.0): 3cr.
-This course plans procedures and which introduces political. incorporate social. economic. intellectual, and other values in determining what to include in a curriculum.
+EDU 611 Educational Models and Curriculum Design (3.0); 3cr.
+This course procedures and plans which introduces incorporate social. political. economic. intellectual, and other values in determining what to include in a curriculum.
 It also examines the question concerning the nature and history of the "curriculum" concept by looking at both the content and pedagogy of important curriculums employed in the Ancient and Medieval worlds.